YueW26/Real-E/README.md

 ### 📊 Results Summary

-- **Transformers perform well on small benchmarks**, but degrade >50% in MAE on \data.
-- **Spatial GNNs outperform all models on \data**, thanks to dynamic correlation modeling.
+- **New Correlation Metrics** reveal temporal and structural shifts in energy systems.
-- **FourierGNN and WaveNet** showed the best robustness across dynamic regimes.
+- **Spatial GNNs** adapt better to non-stationary, policy-driven, and seasonal regimes. **FourierGNN and WaveNet** showed the best robustness across dynamic regimes.
+- **Transformer models** struggle with heterogeneous, multi-energy, multi-national inputs.
+- We release all data, preprocessing scripts, and model configs for reproducibility.

 See full table in the paper for detailed MAE/RMSE rankings.